metabase/metabase/docs/data-modeling/metadata-editing.md

 ## Unfold JSON

-If Metabase supports JSON unfolding for your database, you can decide whether to Unfold JSON into component fields, where each JSON key becomes a column.
+If Metabase supports JSON unfolding for your database, you can decide whether to unfold JSON into component fields, where each JSON key becomes a column.
 You can turn this off if performance is slow.

 1. Go to **Admin settings** > **Table Metadata**.
 2. Find your database and table.